VolcanicArts/vrcosc.com/docs/faq.md

 It's possible Windows has assigned an extra network adapter.
 Go into your network settings and disable any adapters you're not using to leave just your ethernet/wifi connection

 ### Parameters are being received by VRChat in the OSC debug menu, but won't update on my avatar {#received-but-no-update}
-Go to VRChat's [data](https://github.com/VolcanicArts/VRCOSC/wiki/FAQ/#vrchat) and delete the `OSC` folder, then disable and enable OSC.
+Go to VRChat's data folder and delete the `OSC` folder, then disable and enable OSC.
 This will force VRChat to regenerate the OSC config for your avatar.

 ### My quick menu says I've been timed out for spam {#timed-out-for-spam}
 This is due to your VRChat client lagging and VRChat not taking that into account between when VRCOSC sends ChatBox values.
 You can increase the `ChatBox Time Span` value in the settings tab by 100-200 milliseconds to compensate for this.
 VRChat has a default minimum of 1500 milliseconds.
 If it still occurs, keep increasing the value.